-- 9. Feed the bottom bar into the guides and lower the curtain until the bottom bar is below the stopper location. - 10.
+- 9. Feed the bottom bar through the UHMW bellmouths and into the guides.
+Lower the curtain until the bottom bar is below the stopper location. - 10.
 Since there is no spring tension holding the curtain open, the curtain may fall if released.
-If the operator cannot be used to hold the curtain in the open position, place C-clamps or vice grips on the guides just below the bottom bar -or- rest the bottom bar on the slings used to hang the shaft in the previous steps to hold the door open - 11.
+If the operator cannot be used to hold the curtain in the open position, place C-clamps or vice grips on the guides just below the bottom bar -or rest the bottom bar on the slings used to hang the shaft in the previous steps to hold the door open - 11.
 Reposition the stoppers so that they protrude into the opening.